Rutherford v. United States: Carter

 In 2011, Johnnie Markel Carter was convicted in the Eastern District of Pennsylvania of bank robbery and firearms offenses.
 For his crimes, Carter (then 29 years old) was sentenced to 70 years' imprisonment—13 years for the bank robberies and 57 (equal to 7 and 25 and 25) years for three stacked § 924(c) convictions.
 In light of the Sentencing Commission's 2021 guidance, Carter moved for compassionate release.
 The district court, also relying on Andrews, denied Carter's motion, holding that the Commission could not abrogate the clear text of the First Step Act's non-retroactivity provision.
 Carter appealed to the Third Circuit.
 While his appeal was pending, the Court of Appeals decided Rutherford's case, holding that Andrews foreclosed the Commission's new guidance as to the First Step Act.
 Based on that conclusion, the Third Circuit affirmed the denial of Carter's motion.

 Supreme Court

 On January 30, 2025, Rutherford petitioned the Supreme Court for review.
 On February 11, Carter also petitioned the Court for review.
-Both petitions argue that the United States Sentencing Commission validly authorized courts to consider pre- and post-First Step Act sentencing disparities in its new guidance.
-The petitions also both point out that the Courts of Appeals are split on the question of whether non-retroactive sentencing changes may be considered in the "extraordinary and compelling" analysis.
-The First, Fourth, Ninth, and Tenth Circuits do so allow, while the Third, Sixth, Seventh, Eighth, and D.C.
-Circuits do not.
+Both petitions argued that the United States Sentencing Commission validly authorized courts to consider pre- and post-First Step Act sentencing disparities in its new guidance.
+The petitions also both pointed out that the Courts of Appeals were split on the question of whether non-retroactive sentencing changes may be considered in the "extraordinary and compelling" analysis.
+The First, Fourth, Ninth, and Tenth Circuits did so allow, while the Third, Sixth, Seventh, Eighth, and D.C.
+Circuits did not.

 On June 6, the Supreme Court granted both petitions, and consolidated the two cases.
 Oral arguments were heard on November 12, 2025.
-A decision is expected by the summer of 2026.
+A ruling was issued on May 28, 2026 in favor of the United States.